-COMPREHENSIVE PLAN: The Comprehensive Plan of Columbia County, Wisconsin, from time to time amended, as prepared and defined under Wisconsin Statutes, and which is intended to guide the physical development of the County over a 20 year planning period.
+COMPREHENSIVE PLAN, COUNTY: The Comprehensive Plan of Columbia County, Wisconsin, from time to time amended, as prepared and defined under Wisconsin Statutes, and which is intended to guide the physical development of the County over a 20 year planning period.
 This chapter also draws reference to duly adopted Town Comprehensive Plans.
+The County Comprehensive Plan includes the Farmland Preservation Plan as a detailed component.